Skip to main content

 The Ultimate Guide to Today’s Top Weight Loss Medications: Your Questions Answered

-Over the past few years, new medications for weight loss have gained widespread attention — especially semaglutide (Ozempic®/Wegovy®), tirzepatide (Mounjaro®/Zepbound™), and the newest contender, retatrutide.
-These medications work differently from traditional diet and exercise alone, offering powerful tools for those struggling with obesity or weight-related conditions.
+Over the past few years, prescription GLP-1–based medications have gained widespread attention for weight management.
+These medications work differently from traditional diet and exercise alone and may support weight management for individuals with obesity or weight-related conditions.

 If you’re curious about how these medications compare, how they work, and whether one might be right for you, here are answers to the most common questions people ask.